MGHollander/zsh-dotfiles/README.md

 ## Add custom commands without creating a new fork

-If `~/dotfiles/.extra` exists, it will be sourced along with the other files.
+If `.extra` exists, it will be sourced along with the other files.
 You can use this to add a few custom commands without the need to fork this entire repository, or to add commands you don’t want to commit to a public repository.

+You can also add a directory named `extra` in which you can add files that you do not want in your repository.
+These files will not be sourced along with other files.
+If they need to be sources, then you should use the `.extra` file to source them.

 ## Using two Git identities to seperate work and personal accounts